phananh1096/InternMaps/README.md

 ## Data

-1. Data scraped from Glassdoor/Indeed using Puppeteer
+1. Data scraped from Glassdoor/Indeed using Selenium

 ## Algorithms and Technologies

-1. Tech stack TBD
+1. Flask API used for

 ## Mockups